fbpx

 Who was first in Transylvania?

 The question of who was first in Transylvania is controversial, as the region’s history goes back to prehistoric times.
-However, according to the most accepted theories, the first inhabitants of Transylvania were the Dacians, a Thracian tribe that lived in the Carpathian mountains during the first millennium BC.
+A Thracian tribe, were the earliest inhabitants of Transylvania in the first millennium BC, according to theories.

 The Dacians established a powerful and sophisticated civilization known for its impressive fortresses, complex religious beliefs, and artistic achievements.
-The Dacians fought wars against the Roman Empire, conquered the region in AD 106, and established colonies and garrisons.
+Also, the Dacians fought wars against the Roman Empire, conquered the region in AD 106, and established colonies and garrisons.

-After the fall of the Roman Empire, Transylvania became a territory of various powers, including the Huns, the Avars, the Magyars, and the Ottoman Empire.
+After the Roman Empire’s fall, Transylvania came under the rule of the Huns, Avars, Magyars, and later the Ottoman Empire.
 These powers brought culture, language, and religion to the region, contributing to Transylvania’s complex and diverse identity.

 Final thoughts